DeSigaar/LamecoDashboard/README.md

 ## About

 This project was made by some students from the [Fontys Hogeschool ICT](https://fontys.nl/hbo-ict/) on behalf of [Laméco](https://www.lameco.nl/).
+A live preview can be found on our [deployed heroku app](https://lameco-dashboard.herokuapp.com/).

 ## Prerequisites